 Heat Comes to Terms With Free Agent Swingman Mike Miller

-The Miami Heat has taken another major step forward in its attempt to build out its championship-caliber roster, agreeing to a five-year, $29 million contract with Wizards free agent swingman Mike Miller.
+The Miami Heat has taken another major step forward in its attempt to build out its championship-caliber roster, agreeing in principle to a five-year contract worth an estimated $30 million with Washington Wizards free agent swingman Mike Miller.

-Miller, perhaps the game’s ultimate floor-spacing wing player, figures to get big minutes alongside LeBron James, Dwyane Wade, Chris Bosh and an as-yet undetermined center.
-If the Heat elect for a small-ball approach, Bosh could slide over to center and James to power forward, allowing Mario Chalmers onto the floor at the point.
+Miller, perhaps the game’s ultimate floor-spacing wing player, figures to get big minutes alongside Dwyane Wade, LeBron James, Chris Bosh and an as-yet undetermined fifth player.
+The logical candidates for the fifth spot would be either center Joel Anthony or center Zydrunas Ilguaskas.
+But if the Heat elect for a small-ball approach, more exciting alternatives could avail themselves, whereby Bosh slides over to center, James to power forward, with Miller at his natural small forward position, Wade at his natural shooting guard position and a yet to be determined point guard.
 That could produce some of the greatest offensive basketball this game has ever seen.

-Miller was reportedly seeking a multi-year contract above the mid-level exception valued at $5.8 million a year for up to five seasons.
+Miller now becomes the fourth Heat player who has taken fewer total dollars in exchange for the prospect of winning multiple NBA titles.
+He was reportedly seeking a full five-year contract valued above the mid-level exception.
+The mid-level exception itself starts out at $5.8 million, and pays out $33 million over five years.
 The 6’8″ ten-year veteran was being courted by several teams, including the Los Angeles Clippers and New York Knicks, each of which stood to offer him substantially more money.
-Miller now becomes the fourth Heat player who has taken fewer total dollars in exchange for the prospect of winning multiple NBA titles.